If you would like to be part of the Self Help Inc. CFCE Council…

 please CLICK HERE to JOIN

-What to Expect ameeting-imaget a Council Meeting?
+What to Expect at a Council Meeting?

 The Self Help Inc. Coordinated Family and Community Engagement Program is guided by its own Council.
 The Council consists of early childhood professionals (i.e., family childcare providers, center-based childcare programs, Head Start programs, and public school preschool programs), community members, and parents.
 The Council meets on a regular basis to address issues related to community needs, to make budgetary decisions, and find ways to continually improve the services offered by SHI/CFCE.
 Membership on the Council is open to any and all community people/agencies interested in the system of Early Care and Education in their town.